upenndigitalscholarship/monuments-research-group/essay/Roscoe-Simmons.md

 > against God and liberty, let the better angels of your nature, as
 > Lincoln put it, hold away \[sic\].[^17]

-In characteristically cinematic style, Simmons concluded the article by depicting the scene in heaven as the leaders of the Confederacy watched the reunion from above:
+In his trademark cinematic style, Simmons concluded the article with a depiction of the scene in heaven as the leaders of the Confederacy watched the vets' reunion from above:

 > Up in heaven, Davis, Stonewall Jackson, Lee, the incomparable soldier,
 > all look down on their comrades.
 'We fought a losing fight,' they say